Small and unassuming but mightily complex and important - our wrists get a lot of action in yoga.

 As your wrists recover work gently to increase mobility.
 In plank pose try having your hands slightly further forward than your shoulders to decrease the angle in your wrists.

-Practice downward facing dog pose at the wall: stand about a leg's distance away from the wall and place your hands flat on it, remembering the alignment principles mentioned above.
+Practise downward facing dog pose at the wall: stand about a leg's distance away from the wall and place your hands flat on it, remembering the alignment principles mentioned above.
 Keeping your arms straight and in line with your spine start to walk them down the wall until you come into an upside down L-shape.

 - For more inspiration about modification and using props to support your wrists practice Francesca Giusti's Yoga Flow for Sensitive Wrists